FoxHelms/makeDO/research.md

 * release process
 * study github.com/swizzlevixen/letterbxd/tree/master
 * How to do an API call in python
-* what a fixture is pytest
+* what a fixture is pytest: Init class that you can pass to tests to prevent repeated code.

 ## What tools do DevOps use?